Vimeo OTT Data Processing Agreement

 Signature and date: According to Vimeo OTT Services Agreement.

 - Subject matter.
 The subject matter of the data processing under this DPA is Producer Customer Data.

 Nature of the processing.
-Vimeo OTT processes Producer Customer Data to provide the OTT Service, including such features and functionalities initiated by Producer.
+Vimeo OTT processes Producer Customer Data to provide the Vimeo OTT Services, including such features and functionalities initiated by Producer.
 This includes:

 - Producer uploading, hosting, managing, and streaming video content to Producer Customers;

 - Processing transactions by Producer Customers and fulfilling orders made by such Producer Customers;